 According to the court system in California, theft occurs if someone takes another person’s property.
 However, theft does not usually involve direct contact.
 There are two primary kinds of theft in California:

-- Petty theft, which covers acts of theft involving less than $950 AND
+- Petty theft: This charge is for acts of theft involving less than $950.

-- Grand theft, which covers acts of theft involving more than $950
+- Grand theft: This involves acts of theft involving more than $950.

 Individuals in California can also face grand theft auto charges.
 Grand theft auto charges only apply if someone takes another person’s motor vehicle.

-- While the person is in an inhabited structure OR
+- While the victim is in an inhabited structure (such as a business or home)

-- While the person is in a motor vehicle
+- While the victim is in a motor vehicle

 Comparing Theft and Robbery to Burglary

-As with theft and robbery, there are several “types” of burglary in the state of California.
-Individuals face legal charges for:
+As with theft and robbery, there are several types of burglary in the state of California.

 Residential Burglary